yateendra/yateendra.github.io/projects.md

 title: Projects
 ---

-Here's a list of projects I'm currently working on.
+Here's a list of projects I've contributed to.
 If you would like to contribute to any of these, feel free to either [email] (mailto:simar@linux.com) or send me a Pull Request with your patch on github and I'll look into it.

 ### Active Projects